Flower key inflorescences – Use this key to find which family a plant belongs to. For other keys click HERE

 Verticillate – whorl of more than 2 flowers

 Lily (fritillary) and Loosestrife families

 Spike – A vertical raceme with sessile flowers

-Orchid, Asphodel (Red-hot Poker), Mint (Lavender), Acanthus families
+Orchid, Asphodel (Red-hot Poker), Mint (Lavender) and Acanthus families

 Scorpioid cyme – coiled like a scorpion’s tail